BobMorane22/connectx/prototypes/widgetsFactory/architecture.md

 ### 3.4.
 Connecting to signals
 Signal handling is an important part of widget interactions.
 It is through these that user can interact with the system.
-Because the Gtkmm signaling technology is so nice, it is the design which will be used for the widget factory as well.
+Because the Gtkmm signaling technology is so nice, it is the design which will be used for the widgets factory as well.
 What I like about the Gtkmm signaling system:

  1. It is strong typed: If you fail to provide the right slot signature